Universal Credit is paid by the government, not by Thurrock Council – go to GOV.UK: Universal Credit.

 You don't need to do anything if you're already claiming any benefits – you will be told when Universal Credit will affect you.

-You can use the online benefits calculators linked from GOV.UK to find out how Universal Credit will affect you.
+You can use online benefits calculators to find out how Universal Credit will affect you – go to GOV.UK: benefits calculators.
 These calculators will show you what benefits you could get, how to claim and how your benefits will be affected if you start work.